 What is ballast water?

-Cruise ships, large tankers, and bulk cargo carriers use a huge amount of ballast water, which is often taken on in the coastal waters in one region after ships discharge wastewater or unload cargo, and discharged at the next port of call, wherever more cargo is loaded.
-Ballast water discharge typically contains a variety of biological materials, including plants, animals, viruses, and bacteria.
-These materials often include non-native, nuisance, exotic species that can cause extensive ecological and economic damage to aquatic ecosystems.
+Cruise ships, large tankers, and bulk cargo carriers handle vast amounts of ballast water, typically taken from coastal waters after unloading cargo and later discharged at their next port of call, wherever more cargo is loaded.
+This ballast water often contains biological materials, including plants, animals, viruses, and bacteria, many of which are invasive species.
+Such discharges can harm aquatic ecosystems and disrupt local economies.

 The IMO convention was ratified by enough countries and entered into force on September 8, 2017.